erikw/restic-automatic-backup-scheduler/README.md

 Here follows a step-by step tutorial on how to set it up, with my sample script and configurations that you can modify to suit your needs.

 Note, you can use any of the supported [storage backends](https://restic.readthedocs.io/en/latest/030_preparing_a_new_repo.html).
-The setup should be similar and you will have to other configuration variables to match that backend in later steps.
+The setup should be similar but you will have to use other configuration variables to match your backend of choice.

 ## Set up